TuurDutoit/crash/README.md

 Wow, what's all that!?
 Let's clarify this step by step.

-1. Each shape has its own constructor, so a point is initialized with `Crash.Point` etc.
+1. Each shape has its own constructor, e.g. a point is initialized with `Crash.Point` etc.
 2. The first argument to each constructor is a Vector, setting the base position for the Collider.
 So, for a Point, this would be its position, for a Circle it would be the center and for a Box it would be the bottom-left corner.
 3. Some constructors take a few extra arguments:
  * Circle: the radius